Resection of the largest reported hepatic small vessel neoplasm.

 Pathology & Laboratory Medicine

 Walcott-Sapp, Sarah; Tang, Ephraim; Kakar, Sanjay; Shen, Jian; and Hansen, Paul, "Resection of the largest reported hepatic small vessel neoplasm."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 134.